darcywinterhill/final-project-front/README.md

 One of the last things I did was adding the pagination to both the back- and frontend on the bulletin page, only displaying 8 messages at a time.

+!Backend deployed on Heroku so hours may run out for the month and then the bulletin board can't connect to the database.

 ### Dependencies Frontend

 * react